 CETMO Analysis, adapted from McKinsey & Company (4)

-Unlike ATs and autonomous cars, Drones are technologically more mature, available and its way to broader deployment, Drones range from remotely controlled to those that can fly autonomously through software controlled fight plans and IoT embedded sensors.
-As the rest of Unmanned vehicles most fall under the Partially Autonomous section.
+Unlike Autonomous Trucks and Autonomous Cars, Drones are more technologically mature, available and on their way to broader deployment.
+Drones range from remotely controlled, to those that can fly autonomously through software-controlled fight plans and IoT embedded sensors.
+Despite this, the vast majority of drones in productive operation are semi-autonomous due to regulatory issues.

-Commercial scale Drone Freight Transport is expected to be technologically mature in 5 to 7 years and passenger in 7 to 12 years (2) (3).
-Drones are expected to generate a large economic impact, as an illustration the estimated annual impact on the GDP of the USA is $31 billion to $46 billion annually by 2026.
-(3) Limitations are the already commented need for regulation, integration with national and international air systems, infrastructure, public acceptance and further advancements in battery, detect-and-avoid and location technologies.
+Commercial scale Drone Freight Transport is expected to be technologically mature in 5 to 7 years and passenger one in 7 to 12 years (2) (3).
+Drones are expected to generate a large economic impact, as an illustration, the estimated annual impact on the GDP of the USA is $31 billion to $46 billion annually by 2026.
+(3)

 UNMANNED VEHICLES IMPACT ON DEVELOPING COUNTRIES

-In Developing Countries Drones are ready to generate significant value in many areas, for example in agriculture surveillance, seeding and fertilization.
-Regarding Transport Drones can bridge and leapfrog the transport infrastructure gap and provide transport of high-social value items like medical equipment and vaccines at high speed and lower costs in areas with limited or even non-existent roads.
-Also allow to rethink future transport infrastructure planning and construction focusing the investments on main roads and railways and leaving last mile transport to Drones.
+Regarding Transport Drones, they can bridge and leapfrog the transport infrastructure gap and provide transport of high-social value items, like medical equipment and vaccines, at high speed and lower costs in areas with limited or even non-existent roads.
+They also allow for the rethinking of future transport infrastructure planning and construction, focusing the investments on main roads and railways and leaving last mile transport to Drones.

-On the other side, and due to the large volume of vehicles, routes are likely to have to be planned and approved slots, as is currently the case in air transport.
-In later stages, control center authorities may need to be set up to streamline and control traffic, as well as resolve potential conflicts of interest.
+On the other hand, and due to the large volume of vehicles, it is likely that routes will have to be planned and with approved slots, as is currently the case in air transport.
+In later stages, control centre authorities may need to be set up to streamline and control traffic, as well as resolving potential conflicts of interest.

-Decrease in Personnel Directly Involved in Operations such as driving and handling machinery in favor of “controller” tasks, improvement of “current” systems and maintenance.
-The staff, not being physically involved in the operation, will be able to enjoy a less difficult and risky environment.
+Decrease in Personnel Directly Involved in Operations: This technology has a clear effect on the activities required from its future operators, more oriented towards control, maintenance and optimization and problem management.
+The staff, not being physically involved in the operation, will be able to enjoy a less difficult or risky environment.
 Hourly limitations, due to agreements and employment contracts or tachograph restrictions, will be modified in a first phase.
-In a later phase of total vehicle autonomy, the limitations will be only restricted to energy self-sufficiency.

 Increased Distribution Capillarity to remote or non-strategic locations or with little strategic positioning for transport companies.
-For example, depopulated regions far from large urbanizations or industrial areas,
+For example, depopulated regions far from large urbanisations or industrial areas.

 Increased Remote Surveillance and security in large infrastructures like terminals, ports, and airports.

-Congestion Reduction: Autonomous vehicles supported by analytics, allow for capacity management, scheduling and route picking, which combined with a reduction of space to operate results in system capacity increase and improved traffic flow.
+Congestion Reduction: Autonomous vehicles supported by AI allow for capacity management, scheduling, and route picking, resulting in an increased and improved traffic flow.

-Operations Optimization and New Services: for operators there are potential significant reductions of service operation resources, resources that can be redistributed to perform other tasks within the service or additional services.
-Examples are capillarity increase of the transportation system with last mile services by unmanned vehicles.
-Autonomous Vehicles will also allow the definitive deployment of transport on demand.
+Operations Optimisation and New Services: Autonomous Vehicles offer to operator’s potential significant savings in operational resources, resources that can be redistributed to perform other tasks within the service or additional services.
+Examples include capillarity increase of the transportation system with last mile services by unmanned vehicles.
+Autonomous Vehicles will also allow for the definitive deployment of transport on demand.

-Greater Travel Safety: when traveling by automating driving, both for users and for staff who will be able to steer travelers remotely if needed.
+Greater Travel Safety: when traveling by automated driving, for both users and staff, who will be able to steer travellers remotely if required.

-Realignment of Labor and Skills: The redistribution of the human resources of the operating company (by reducing the need to have driving staff) can be a very important opportunity for improvement in the direct contact with the customer, for example, customer service agents onboard.
+Realignment of Labour and Skills: The redistribution of the human resources of the operating company (by reducing the need to have driving staff) can be a very important opportunity for improvement in the direct contact with the customer, for example, customer service agents on board.

-Improved Remote Surveillanceand Incident Response: similarly to Freight Transport, drones facilitate surveillance of installations and critical infrastructure.
-Additionally, drones allow near to immediate response to incidents and service problems and significant efficiency and effectiveness gain in inspection and maintenance tasks.
+Improved Remote Surveillance and Incident Response: similarly, to Freight Transport, drones facilitate surveillance of installations and critical infrastructure.
+Additionally, drones allow near to immediate response to incidents and service problems, as well as significant efficiency and effective gain in inspection and maintenance tasks.